abcnorio/diffinmeans/README.md

 ### Qualitative version

 The qualitative version is only available for the UMS implementation.
-It allows to compare "4 of 5 vs. 8 of 10" regarding same/different means/ standard deviations.
-The function SucRatesIntBounds calculates means and standard deviations from such qualitative success/failure input values.
+It allows to compare e.g. "4 of 5 vs. 8 of 10" regarding same/different means/ standard deviations.
+The function `SucRatesIntBounds` calculates means and standard deviations from such qualitative successes/failures input values.
 Then the usual formulas are used to calculate posterior probabilities.

 Example

-Load functions into R
+Load scripts into R

 ```
 source("DiM_Bretthorst_PG.r")